North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 North Texas Stats and Trends

-- North Texas has played 10 games, with six wins against the spread.

-- North Texas' games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- North Texas' games this year have gone over the total in three out of nine opportunities (33.3%).

-- In games that North Texas churns out over 485.7 yards, the team is 2-1 against the spread and 2-2 overall.
+- North Texas is 2-1 against the spread and 2-2 overall when the team picks up more than 485.7 yards.

-- The Mean Green have turned the ball over eight more times (14 total) than the Panthers have forced a turnover (6) this season.
+- This year, the Mean Green have turned the ball over 14 times, eight more than the Panthers' takeaways (6).

 - Find the latest spread and moneyline odds for North Texas at SISportsbook.